aadiujoshi/2D-Physics-Engine/README.md

  - To scroll across the map, use the LEFT and RIGHT arrow keys
  - The R key resets everything
  - You can set custom parameter values using the options menu.
 Click the "Update values" button to apply the changes
+ - To alternate between regular projectiles and explosive ones press the B key

   NOTE:
-   - Air Resistance has not been implemented as of v1.2.1
+   - Air Resistance has not been implemented as of v1.3.0
-   - The projectile depth and projectile mass fields have no purpose as of v1.2.1, since they are only used for calculating air resistance
+   - The projectile depth and projectile mass fields have no purpose as of v1.3.0, since they are only used for calculating air resistance
+   - As of v1.3.0 the collision option only uses a simple stacking and side collision method.
+Weight distribution is not factored.